cyberpedia/Visualizerweb/README.md

 ## Known limitations

-- Realtime export is WebM only and best-supported in Chrome/Edge; Safari/iOS should use Offline export (MP4/M4A).
+- Realtime export is WebM only and best-supported in Chrome/Edge; on Safari/iOS the app automatically falls back to Offline export (MP4/M4A).
 - Pixel format yuv444p with profile high444p has limited hardware decoder support on many devices; prefer yuv420p for broad compatibility.
-- WebGL blend modes support additive (“lighter”); multiply/screen are limited and implemented via shader passes only in some paths.
+- WebGL blend modes multiply and screen are implemented via shader compositing; most layer types are supported, but a few paths may still render with source-over where masks or effects are complex.
 - Streaming URL metadata/art can be blocked by CORS depending on the source.
 - Offline export with ffmpeg.wasm is CPU-intensive; using fewer parallel workers improves memory usage on low-end devices.